Skip to content

 The policyHash is not a hash of the PolicyGrant artifact itself — it is a hash of the source policy that the grant was derived from.

-Downstream artifacts (SBA and SPA) MUST carry the same policyHash.
-During settlement verification, the verifier checks that PolicyGrant.policyHash, SBA.policyHash, and SPA.policyHash are all equal, confirming the entire authorization chain derives from the same policy snapshot.
+Downstream SBA artifacts MUST carry the same policyHash.
+During settlement verification, the Trust Gateway checks that PolicyGrant.policyHash and SBA.policyHash are equal, confirming the entire authorization chain derives from the same policy snapshot.

 Signing Requirements